 An application for Investigation and Assessment Orders can be adjourned for 7 days, once only [see s 23].

-Where a child is at risk as a result of drug abuse by a parent or guardian Families SA must make an application for an order requiring a drug assessment of the parent or guardian [s 20(2)].
+Where a child is at risk as a result of drug abuse by a parent or guardian the Department for Child Protection must make an application for an order requiring a drug assessment of the parent or guardian [s 20(2)].

 A variety of orders can be made under s 21, including orders for:

 - the examination and assessment of the child (without the parent or guardian's consent)